-When you start generating leads and creating Facebook ads, one of the first things that Facebook asks you is ‘What is your marketing objective?’
+When you use Facebook ads to generate leads, one of the first things that Facebook asks you is ‘What is your marketing objective?’

 Most business owners choose either the “Traffic”, “Lead Generation” or “Conversion” objective.